ValentinJesse/TouchBar_Bitcoin_Florincoin/README.md

 3. Import bitcoin_and_florincoin.json

 #### The price of Bitcoin is being fetched from Coinbase every 60 seconds
--- Touching the button will open in open in the default browser: https://hypron.net/bitcoinwisdom/ (2x2 chart)
+* Touching the button will open in open in the default browser: https://hypron.net/bitcoinwisdom/ (2x2 chart)

 #### The price of Florincoin is being fetched fom Poloniex & Bittrex every 20 seconds
-* -- Touching the Poloniex (Green) button will open in the default browser: https://poloniex.com/exchange#btc_flo
+* Touching the Poloniex (Green) button will open: https://poloniex.com/exchange#btc_flo
-* -- Touching the Bittrex (Blue) button will open in the default browser: https://bittrex.com/Market/Index?MarketName=BTC-FLO
+* Touching the Bittrex (Blue) button will open: https://bittrex.com/Market/Index?MarketName=BTC-FLO

 *You can use the Florincoin template to add all the cryptocurrencies provided by Bittrex & Poloniex.
 You can add/remove the links by double clicking on the widgets in BetterTouchTool *